CHTC/chtc-website-source/_uw-research-computing/htc-docker-to-apptainer.md

 ## Convert a Docker image into an Apptainer image

-We will need to launch an interactive job to build the Apptainer image.
+You will need to launch an interactive job to build the Apptainer image.
 Below is an example of a submit file.
 You may want to change memory or disk space requirements, depending on the expected requirements for your image.

 ```
 # build.sub